Transfer form the airport to your hotel in Warsaw. In the afternoon, a welcome dinner in a restaurant in historical Warsaw.

 In the morning, a guided tour of Warsaw, a city which had a very special place in Chopin’s heart.
 Fryderyk Chopin lived in Warsaw for the first seven years of his life.
 Unfortunately, the Saxon Palace, where the Chopin Family moved into after leaving Żelazowa Wola, was destroyed during World War II.
 You will see the only remaining arcade of the palace on Pilsudskiego Place, now the Tomb of the Unknown Soldier.

 We cannot miss some other Warsaw highlights: the Old Town, the Royal Castle, and especially the Ostrogski Palace, where the new hi-tech Chopin Museum is located.
+In the evening you attend a Chopin Piano Concert in side wing of Royal Castle.

 Overnight in Warsaw.